ESA-APEx/apex_documentation/instantiation/app_code_server.md

 Code Server serves as the core development environment, providing a powerful and flexible platform for coding and debugging, allowing developers to harness server-side computational power while maintaining a familiar interface.

-### Key Features
+### Code Server key features

-The APEx Code Server workspace includes several features that make it suitable for both individual researchers and teams working on EO research and applications.
+The APEx Code Server IDE includes several features that make it suitable for both individual researchers and teams working on EO research and applications.

 * **Customisable workspace**\